List of prime ministers of Elizabeth II: South Africa

 Following a referendum, South Africa abolished the monarchy on 31 May 1961, becoming the Republic of South Africa.
-Verwoerd remained in office as the republic's first prime minister until 6 September 1966.
+Verwoerd remained in office as the republic's first prime minister until his assassination on 6 September 1966.
 The office of the prime minister was later abolished on 14 September 1984.

 Tanganyika

 Tanganyika became independent on 9 December 1961, with Julius Nyerere as its first prime minister.
 Nyerere had previously been the prime minister of self-governing Tanganyika.